yanghengtang/tp/docs/DeveloperGuide.md

 This section describes the add specialisations/medical conditions/prescriptions features.

 #### Implementation
 The addition of a specialisation/medical condition/prescription to an existing doctor/patient/appointment respectively in MediConnect is facilitated by `LogicManager`.
-It extends `Logic` and stores the mediConnectParser that parses the user input, and the model in which the command is executed.
+It extends `Logic` and stores the `MediConnectParser` that parses the user input, and the model in which the command is executed.
 Additionally, it implements the following operations:

 * `LogicManager#execute()` —  Executes the given user String input and returns a `CommandResult`